compositeurdigital/compositeurdigital.github.io/UX/en/user_guide/webactivities.md

-# Web activities | The Campanion
+# Web activities

-The Companion is a functionality that makes able an animator to exchange ideas through post-it and/or files with other users who participate at the same session.
+Web activities is a functionality that makes able an animator to exchange ideas through post-it and/or files with other users who participate at the same session.

 ## Point of view: animator ##